Edmonds and Groves: the former England cricketer, his business partner and their stock market empire built with bribery and scams

 As Sable took care of campaign logistics—booking flights for the Condés, arranging meetings with a Liberian minister and the heads of South African intelligence, and offering the loan of a helicopter—its agent Sampil, an old confidante of Condé and a member of his entourage, was on the ground in Guinea scouting for permits.

 To get them, he wanted money for bribes.
-Four times that August Sampil asked Sable for money via Alpha Mohammed’s Paris bank account, leaked emails seen by Global Witness show.
+Four times that August Sampil asked Sable for money via Alpha Mohamed’s Paris bank account, leaked emails seen by Global Witness show.

 “Now it is very important to make money transfer to the Alpha bank account.
 That can help to finalise faster with the technicians of the ministry,” Sampil wrote on one occasion.
 “They started giving me some information that I have to pay for.
 You know how things work.”